 Ref Detail No of photos What should be shown on the photo 4a Window positioning in relation to cavity closer or insulation line 1 for detached 2 for other types ADL1, B7, 4a.
 Window positioning in relation to cavity closer or insulation line 4b External dorset positioning in relation to cavity closer or insulation line 1 photo ADL1, B7, 4b.
-External doorset positioning in relation to cavity closer or insulation line additional close up photo can : The quality of photos should -
+External doorset positioning in relation to cavity closer or insulation line n an Note an additional close up photo can be added only when necessary Note: The guality of photos should be subject to ADL §B7.